lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/19+ Her jaws.md

 "Have you ever been in the dark forest where nothing makes sense?"

-_The alicorn was only intended to reign over Equestria for but a short time, and she had spent her entire life fighting for their prosperity._
-_She had never realized it, but she was right - she had never been meant to rule.
-She had been meant to be free._

 My sopping wet Sun

-All the stars in the sky have conspired to bring us together.
-In another place, another time, we would've never met.

 Nothing to distract.
 No morality.
 No weight of choice or responsibilty.